ajcumine/pokelm/BLOG.md

 ### Elm Application

-So far I had been running my code using elm reactor and that is great, but I was at a point where I was done with the pokedex listing and wanted to make a page for each pokemon.
-I made a link for each pokemon to their page and then...
+So far I had been running my code using elm reactor and that is great, but I was at a point where I was done with the Pokedex listing and wanted to make a page for each Pokemon.
+I made a link for each Pokemon to their page and then...

 What now?